Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 1. If you were killing a daemon process — one that runs in the background and provides vital services to the operating system — you might want to kill it and immediately restart it.
 To do that, you could use a SIGHUP signal, which kills and then restarts the process.

 	In this example, you want to kill the process and leave it dead.
 Therefore, you want to use the SIGKILL signal, which corresponds to the number 9.
-To that end, grab **bad.py**'s process ID from the `ps -ef` output (it's in the second column on each line) and use the following command to terminate the process, replacing PROCESS_ID with the process ID:
+To that end, grab **bad.py**'s process ID from the `ps -ef` output (it's in the second column) and use the following command to terminate the process, replacing PROCESS_ID with the process ID:

 	```bash
 	kill -9 PROCESS_ID